What is a Bridging Loan?

 - Ideal for auction purposes

-Bridging loans can be used for any purpose though most often they are used for the purchase or renovation of an asset or property.
-They are widely used by property developers for this reason as they allow fast access to cash while for example a mortgage is being obtained.
-Other examples include:
+Bridging loans can be used for any purpose, personal or business, though most often they are used for the purchase or renovation of an asset or property.
+They are widely used by property developers for this reason as they allow fast access to cash while waiting for a mortgage to be obtained.
+They can also be used for business purposes.
+Some examples of what our clients have typically taken bridging finance for include:

 - Expanding an existing property portfolio

-- Property purchase – perhaps while waiting for an existing property you own to sell – effectively bridging the gap between sale and completion dates in a property chain
+- Property purchase (e.g. while waiting for an existing property to sell – effectively bridging the gap between sale and completion dates in a property chain)

-- Commercial / business purposes.
-For cashflow, equipment, or paying a VAT bill
+- General commercial / business purposes (e.g. for cashflow, equipment, or paying a VAT bill)

-- Construction companies – To assist with capital for completion of works or while waiting for a large payment to come through.
+- For construction companies: to assist with capital for completion of works or while waiting for a large payment to come through